hamidatb/NeuroTune/README.md

 1. **Training the Mood Detection Model**
    - We collected EEG data using the Muse S headband across different emotional states.
-   - Using this labeled data, we trained a neural network to classify emotions like happiness, sadness, anger, and relaxation.
+   - Using this labeled data, we trained a neural network to classify emotions like happiness, sadness, stress, and relaxation.
    - Here, we employed Jupyter Notebooks and Google Colab to explore many models, before settling on a KAN

 2. **Training the Eye-Tracking Model**